1. Face it. Feel it. Don’t minimize or deny it.

-This begins within our own heart when we take responsibility for our own actions and responses to what has happened to us.
+This begins within our own hearts when we take responsibility for our own actions and responses to what has happened to us.
 If someone has the power to make us respond to their failure or evil with more evil, then they have way too much power.
-We take back our power when we take charge of our own thinking and behavior and purposely choose to respond with something that comes from a heart that wants good to prevail.
+We take back our power when we take charge of our own thinking and behavior and purposely choose to respond with something that comes from hearts that want good to prevail.

 4. Choose to do good.

-What “good“ looks like can vary from situation to situation.
-Perhaps it looks like offering a kind word and or seeking to serve the offender.
-Maybe it is choosing to overlook a failure or offer understanding and compassion.
-In other situations, it may mean speaking the truth in love, calling someone out and confrontation in a spirit of seeking reconciliation.
-Sometimes it means setting strong boundaries or leaving a relationship or even calling the police.
+What “good” looks like can vary from situation to situation.
+Perhaps it looks like offering a kind word or seeking to serve the offender.
+Maybe it is choosing to overlook a failure or offering understanding and compassion.
+In other situations, it may mean speaking the truth in love, calling someone out—confrontation in a spirit of seeking reconciliation.
+Sometimes it means setting strong boundaries, leaving a relationship or even calling the police.
 It always means seeking the best for others.
 It often takes thought, counsel and prayer to see what kind of good response is needed in the face of painful offenses.